 Despite being only 30 minutes long, Neu Mirrors effectively captures the themes explored in New Religion within a more confined setting.
 The examination of alienation from society, the distortion of one’s perception of reality, and the loss of individuality condenses the key concepts of its predecessor into a faster-paced, yet intentionally ambiguous narrative.

 Featuring a similarly grand display of cinematography as its prequel, Neu Mirrors is an astounding exhibition of visual flair.
-The use of flipped perspectives and painstakingly slow gradual zooms interjects a strong sense of unease throughout its environment, further cementing its themes of alienation.
+The use of flipped perspectives and painstakingly slow, gradual zooms interjects a strong sense of unease throughout its environment, further cementing its themes of alienation.
 Additionally, the extensive use of pans, along with skillful editing, creates seamless transitions between cuts, compounding the warping of reality.
-The film employs fantastic colored lighting that drenches scenes in an ominous atmosphere.
+The film employs fantastically colored lighting that drenches scenes in an ominous atmosphere.
 However, while its prequel primarily utilized vivid crimson reds, Neu Mirrors invigorates this with the introduction of deep shades of blue as a visual antithesis.

 Renowned actress Saori delivers an excellent performance as the film’s protagonist, Mizuki, who provides an extremely vivid depiction of gradual personal dilapidation.
 Her cold, professional demeanor at the film’s start soon chips, releasing a torrent of isolated deindividuation.
 Moreover, the film also featured several recurring characters, such as Oka, played by Satoshi Oka, and Aizawa, played by Daiki Nunami, who only have a small role in the short–yet give a firmer connection to the interlinked narratives.